 Virginia is also a fantastic place to be if you’re chasing an entrepreneurial opportunity.
 A total of 23 companies from the Fortune 500 have headquarters in the state, and it frequently ranks at or near the top for startups, independent contractors, and freelancers to find opportunities.

 Most households experience immediate savings when moving to Virginia from NYC.
 The lowest marginal tax rate is 2% in the state, whereas it is 4% in New York.

-If you earn an income high enough to reach the top progressive taxation bracket, then you’ll pay 5.75% in Virginia compared to 8.82% in New York.
+If you earn an income high enough to reach the top progressive taxation bracket, you’ll pay 5.75% in Virginia compared to 8.82% in New York.

-When all taxes and costs get considered as an annual expense, Virginia ranks 25th out of the 51 states and districts, with the average family paying 10.73% of their income.
+When all taxes and costs get considered an annual expense, Virginia ranks 25th out of the 51 states and districts, with the average family paying 10.73% of their income.
 That’s a cost of $6,505.
 New Yorkers rank 49th on the same list, paying 13.92% of what they earn to the government for a total of $8,434 annually.

 If you combine all of your savings opportunities when moving to Virginia from NYC, you might find that a lower salary can stretch further after your relocation.

 Why Hire Professional Moving Services?